The Traeger Pro Series 575 and 780 pellet grills are serious upgrades to previous generations of Traeger grills.

 The body of the Pro 575 has the same construction as the traditional Traegers with single wall body, chimney vent and enameled rod cooking grates.
 The extra cooking capacity of the 575 and 780 over their traditional counterparts is due to the addition of a secondary elevated cooking grate.

 You can have a healthy debate about which one of these grills has the better controller/motor combo.
-The motor on the Generation 1 grill is AC powered.
-The temperature control is less precise than the new grills but there is a convincing argument that this is a good thing.
+The motor on the Generation 1 grill is AC powered and the temperature control is less precise than the new grills.
+The lower precision of the older grills gives them the potential to produce more smoke flavor than the grill with the upgraded controller.
+Additionally, the older grills have a Smoke setting on the standard control panel.

-Traeger realized that the new motor and controller would potentially produce less smoke flavor which is why they added a “Super Smoke” mode to the premium Ironwood and Timberline grills.
-However, the Pro 575 and 780 do NOT have the Super Smoke mode available.
+Traeger realized that the new motor and controller would potentially produce less smoke flavor so they added two features to the premium Ironwood and Timberline grills.

 If you are a Costco member then you have access to a third series of Traeger grills, the Silverton.
 The Silverton has all of the features you get with the Pro 575 and costs a lot less.
 Here is my overview of the Traeger Silverton 620 at Costco.